top of page

 IMG_0341.jpg

-Sarah Rambold Schmidtke is an interdisciplinary Canadian artist and writer living and working in her hometown of Kelowna, British Columbia, Canada.
+Sarah Rambold is a Canadian artist and writer living and working in her hometown of Kelowna, British Columbia, Canada.
+Portrait by Darren Hull

-Sarah Rambold Schmidtke has over 15 years of training and hands-on business development + strategic management experience in the areas of law, finance, investing, and the arts/humanities.
+Sarah Rambold is an emerging Canadian artist, professional director and author residing in her hometown of Kelowna, British Columbia, Canada.
+She has over 15 years of hands-on business development + strategic management experience across private, public and not-for-profit sectors including in the areas of development, finance, law, and the arts/humanities.

 Sarah is passionate about creating positive change locally and globally through her work and volunteerism, and has been recognized with multiple awards for her leadership and contributions.
-She has worked with organizations that include The University of British Columbia, motionball, Disney, KPMG, and First Nations Finance Authority, and with artists including Douglas Coupland, Scott Helman, and The Bahamas.
+She has worked with organizations that include The University of British Columbia, motionball, Disney, KPMG, and First Nations Finance Authority, and with Canadian artists that have included Douglas Coupland, Scott Helman, and The Bahamas.

-In 2023, Sarah published her first book, Kelowna Art Book with introduction by Wanda Lock, featuring work by more than 30 Kelowna artists including Jorden + David Doody, Sheldon Louis, Briar Craig, and Shawn Serfas.
+In 2023, Sarah published Kelowna Art Book with introduction by Wanda Lock, featuring work by more than 30 Kelowna artists including Jorden + David Doody, Sheldon Louis, Briar Craig, and Shawn Serfas.

-A self-taught artist, Rambold Schmidtke's practice features what she describes are commentaries from life with references to pop culture, landscapes, memories, influences, poetics, music, and day-to-day moments in the Okanagan.
+A self-taught artist, Rambold's practice features what she describes are commentaries from life with references to pop culture, landscapes, memories, influences, poetics, music, and day-to-day moments in the Okanagan.
 Her work reflects varied mediums including acrylic paints, gouache, photography, charcoal, digital collage, watercolor and oil pastel.
-Her current areas of study include art and culture, history, marketing, and Generative AI.
+Her current areas of focus include art and culture, history, marketing, and mental health.
 Her work has appeared in group and solo exhibitions including at the Kelowna Innovation Centre and Kelowna Art Gallery, and can be found in private, public, and corporate collections.

 KELOWNA, BC